Tractor-trailer overturns on snowy Thruway, spills trash all over the road

 The tractor-trailer was driving Northbound on I-87 hauling trash, when the driver lost control and the truck rolled over, spilling trash bags all over the roadway.
 No other vehicle was involved in the accident.

-State Police say the driver was injured in the accident and taken to Albany Med for evacuation.
+State Police say the driver was injured in the accident and taken to Albany Med for evaluation.

 The right lane of I-87 is currently blocked near the accident, say State Police.